 There are three types or subdivisions of gastroparesis – diabetic, post-surgical, and idiopathic.
 The causes of the first two types are clearer than the last.

 1. Diabetic Autonomic Neuropathy

-Diabetic gastroparesis happen in people who have diabetes or poorly-controlled blood sugar levels.
-Studies show that it is often caused by diabetic autonomic neuropathy, wherein some nerve endings get damaged and certain muscles become unresponsive to stimulus.
+Diabetic gastroparesis happens in people who have diabetes or poorly-controlled blood sugar levels.
+Studies show that it is often caused by diabetic autonomic neuropathy, wherein some nerve endings get damaged, and certain muscles become unresponsive to stimulus.
 Oftentimes, diabetic gastroparesis in its early stages is overlooked among patients with unstable blood sugar since it shows very similar symptoms to diabetes mellitus.
 Examples are vomiting, constipation, incontinence, and diarrhea.